Master of Social Work

 Our single concentration in clinical social work provides students with a full range of skills needed for direct clinical practice in human service organizations, including self-care skills for workers.
 Students graduating from Widener are prepared to become professional social workers.

-As a mid-life career changer, I did my homework.
 I wanted the most clinical curriculum I could find and one that was truly trauma-informed.
 I wanted to work with faculty members who modeled social work values in everything they do.
 I wanted a deep sense of community and support.
 I got it all—and then some—from Widener social work.

 Interim Associate Dean & MSW Program Director Beth I. Barol, MSW faculty members, and students highlight the experience and skills gained with the trauma-focused master of social work online program.